prshntpnwr/Pop-Movies/README.md

 #Popular Movies

-This Repository contain Project 1 and Project 2 of Android Development by udacity.
+This Repository contain Project 1 and Project 2 of Android Development by Udacity.
 The purpose of this project is to build an app that helps the user to see movies with details and trailers based on the priority selected by user, i.e Most popular, Top rated and favorite.
 The Favorite section contains offline movies details stored using SQLite Database.
 Whenever a poster is selected, it launches a detail screen that contain movies details like ratings, overview, trailer, release date, comments and a button to add movie to favorite.

 The concept and features used in Project 1 and project 2 are listed below :

  - Picasso (For image caching and processing).
- - Retrofit (A type-safe HTTP client) with JSON (Json parser by Google).
+ - Retrofit (A type-safe HTTP client) with JSON (JSON parser by Google).
  - GridView implementation.
  - Async Task for background calls.
  - Material design patterns using Responsive Design.